tc39/notes/es7/2015-11/nov-19.md

 ZB: gettext for 30 years

-EF: Java’s plural format is built on a lower level class that is uses for plural rules and categories (I believe)
+EF: Java's plural format is built on a lower level class that is uses for plural rules and categories (I believe)

 EF: we would prefer this to be non optional